con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The great fulfiller of desired aims,
 The purifier of all evil states,
 The greatest of all living beings, protector,
-Who liberates all living beings with vigour, (119)
+The earnest liberator of all creatures, (119)

 > kleśasaṃgrāmaśūraikaḥ ajñānaripudarpahā |